If you’ve been on the Internet for any length of time, you’ve probably filled out a form.

 Pro: Pre-fill can save passwords for quick login, saving time having to fill in form data every time a frequent user returns to your site.

 Con: Pre-fill saves passwords, making them less protected (unless users have tools like LastPass).

 Pro: Address validation can be a big plus for forms with pre-fill enabled, like e-commerce sites (think Amazon).
 This is especially helpful for users who might not remember their postcodes, because the validation tools fill those fields in automatically.
 Other features like geolocation can be helpful both for e-commerce and other sites that require a location.

 Con: Address validation might be buggy and input the wrong information (see above).

-Pro: Search engines often use pre-fill to allow users to select the most popular searches, and shoppers who use internal search are six times more likely to convert.
+Pro: Search engines often use pre-fill to allow users to select the most popular searches, and shoppers who use internal search are 2-3 times more likely to convert.

 Con: The quality of search results affects a searcher’s ability to find what they want, so unless the pre-fill does a great job of finding results, it most likely will have minimal effect on search.

 There are many different ways to apply pre-fill to forms to achieve the desired effect, but the biggest concerns to watch out for include safety concerns for saved passwords and buggy browsers that input the wrong data.
 So if you’re going to use pre-fill, make sure you’ve tested on multiple browsers and that you have a protection system in place for keeping passwords secure.

 Another important thing to keep in mind when it comes to pre-fill tools is that they aren’t naturally accessible for many users, especially those using mobile or older browsers that don’t have extensions to help autocomplete their forms.